telerik/winforms-docs/controls/gridview/fundamentals/binding-the-grid.md

 ---
 title: Binding the Grid
-page_title: Binding the Grid | RadGridView
+page_title: Binding the Grid - WinForms GridView Control
-description: This article shows the supported binding capabilities of RadGridView.
+description: WinForms GridView supports the standard Windows Forms data binding model, so it will bind to a variety of data sources.
 slug: winforms/gridview/fundamentals/binding-the-grid
 tags: binding,the,grid
 published: True